PowerShell/PowerShell-RFC/Draft-Accepted/RFCNNNN-Install-PowerShell.md

 Goals:

-- Be locally discoverable, not only an artifact on PSGallery.
 - By default, download and install the latest LTS release to the users CurrentUser Scope
   - CurrentUser - default installation scope
   - AllUsers - Administrative users may explicit select this scope